Ljubljana Passenger Transport: Fleet

 As of December 2018 the fleet consisted of 213 vehicles, including 143 articulated buses, 54 single buses and 16 midibuses.

 Payment

 Since the introduction of the tram, tickets were sold for a single ride.
 They remained in use until the end of 1974, when they introduced a modernised payment service.
 Tokens and monthly passes were introduced.
 Entering the vehicle was possible only at the back door, where there was a conductor, entry through the first door was only for passengers with monthly passes.
 With the abolition of the conductor position, passenger were allowed to enter only at the first door, where the driver oversaw the payment.
 Initially, the tokens were made from paper, then the most recognizable were metal tokens with a hole, thereafter plastic tokens replaced them, also different colours and shapes were available through time.
-Tokens were abolished on January 1, 2010 and cash payment on May 10, 2010.
+Tokens were abolished on January 1, 2010, and cash payment on May 10, 2010.

-Today payment is only possible by Urbana card or with mobile phone.
+As of 2023 payment is possible using a contactless debit/credit card or using the Urbana card either physical or in the Urbana app on a smartphone.